yammerjp/cachembed/README.md

 # Cachembed

-A lightweight caching proxy for OpenAI embedding API requests (Rails implementation)
+A lightweight caching proxy for OpenAI embedding API requests.

 ## Overview

 Cachembed is a proxy server that caches OpenAI embedding API results to reduce redundant requests and minimize costs.
-It supports SQLite (default) and PostgreSQL as storage backends, allows model restrictions, and provides garbage collection (GC) for cache management.
+It supports SQLite (default) and PostgreSQL as storage backends.

 ## Features